Classical Verification of Quantum Computations in Linear Time: Basic Notions and Analysis of Key-Pair Preparation and Standard Basis Test

-where $\Pi^{\bS}_{=\bx_0||\bx_1}$ is a projection onto the subspace that the content of $\bS$ is equal to the content of $\bx_0||\bx_1$.
-We omit $\cF$ when it is taken to be the set of polynomial time server-side operations. \end{defn} And we further generalize it to the multi key pair setting: \begin{defn}[Strongly claw-free] Suppose the client holds a tuple of key pairs in register $\bK=(\bK^{(i)})_{i\in [L]}$ where $\bK^{(i)}=(\bx_0^{(i)},\bx_1^{(i)})$.
-We say a purified joint state $\ket{\varphi}$ is strongly-claw-free for any key pair in $\bK$ if for any $i\in [L]$, $\ket{\varphi}\odot (\bK-\bK^{(i)})$ is claw-free for $\bK^{(i)}$, where $\ket{\varphi}\odot (\bK-\bK^{(i)})$ means starting from $\ket{\varphi}$ the client sends all the keys except the $i$-th key pair to the server. \end{defn} Then we have the following theorem which characterizes the properties of output states from the first step of Protocol \ref{prtl:prerspv} (a parallel $\fNTCF$ evaluation). \begin{thm} For any polynomial time adversary $\fAdv$, denote the output state of the first step of Protocol \ref{prtl:prerspv} as $\ket{\varphi^1}$.
-Then registers described in Section \ref{sec:6.1r} are initialized, and $\ket{\varphi^1}$ is: \begin{itemize} \item efficiently preparable; \item key checkable for both $\bK^{(\helper)}$ and $\bK$; \item strongly-claw-free for any key pair in $(\bK^{(\helper)},\bK)$. \end{itemize} \end{thm} Note that we will interchangeably use $(\bK^{(\helper)},\bK)$ or $(\bK^{(i)})_{i\in \{\helper,[0,L]\}}$ to denote this tuple of $2+L$ output key pairs. \begin{proof} The efficiently preparable property comes from the efficiency of $\fAdv$ and the protocol and key-checkable property comes from the correctness of $\fNTCF$.
+We have the following theorem which characterizes the properties of output states from the first step of Protocol \ref{prtl:prerspv} (a parallel $\fNTCF$ evaluation). \begin{thm} For any polynomial time adversary $\fAdv$, denote the output state of the first step of Protocol \ref{prtl:prerspv} as $\ket{\varphi^1}$.
+Then registers described in Section \ref{sec:6.1r} are initialized, and $\ket{\varphi^1}$ is: \begin{itemize} \item efficiently preparable; \item key checkable for both $\bK^{(\switch)}$ and $\bK$; \item strongly-claw-free for any key pair in $(\bK^{(\switch)},\bK)$. \end{itemize} \end{thm} Note that we will interchangeably use $(\bK^{(\switch)},\bK)$ or $(\bK^{(i)})_{i\in \{\switch,[0,L]\}}$ to denote this tuple of $2+L$ output key pairs. \begin{proof} The efficiently preparable property comes from the efficiency of $\fAdv$ and the protocol; the key-checkable property comes from the correctness of $\fNTCF$.
 We only need to prove the strong claw-freeness.
-If this is not true, there will be an index $i\in (\helper)\cup [0,L]$ such that an efficient operation $D$ can output both keys in $\bK^{(i)}$ given the other keys.
-Then we can construct an adversary that break the claw-free property of $\fNTCF$: \begin{enumerate}\item Instead of interacting with the client, the server simulates all the other $\fNTCF$ evaluations on its own excluding the $i$-th evaluation.
-In the simulated state the server has access to $((\bK^{(\helper)},\bK)-\bK^{(i)})$ since the client-side key registers for this part are simulated.
-Denote the simulated state as $\ket{\varphi}$. \item Then by the assumption $D$ applied on $\ket{\varphi}\odot ((\bK^{(\helper)},\bK)-\bK^{(i)})$ outputs both keys in $\bK^{(i)}$.
-This contradicts the claw-free property of $\fNTCF$. \end{enumerate} \end{proof} Now we are ready to formalize a set-up that abstracts the property of the output state of the first step of Protocol \ref{prtl:prerspv}.
-In the remaining proofs we could only refer to this set-up instead of applying Theorem \ref{thm:gp} again and again. \begin{setup} We use $\SETUP^1$ to denote the set of states that satisfy: \begin{itemize} \item The parties are as described in Section \ref{sec:4.1}. \item The registers are as described in Section \ref{sec:6.1r}. \item The state is efficiently preparable; \item The state is key checkable for each key in $(\bK^{(\helper)},\bK)$; \item The state is strongly-claw-free for each key pair in $(\bK^{(\helper)},\bK)$. \end{itemize} \end{setup}
+If this is not true, there will be an index $i\in (\switch)\cup [0,L]$ such that an efficient operation $V$ can output both keys in $\bK^{(i)}$ given the other keys.
+Then we can construct an adversary that breaks the claw-free property of $\fNTCF$ as follows: \begin{enumerate}\item Instead of interacting with the client, the server simulates all the other $\fNTCF$ evaluations on its own excluding the $i$-th evaluation.
+In the simulated state the server has access to $((\bK^{(\switch)},\bK)-\bK^{(i)})$ since the client-side key registers for this part are simulated.
+Denote the simulated state as $\ket{\varphi}$. \item Then by the assumption $V$ applied on $\ket{\varphi}\odot ((\bK^{(\switch)},\bK)-\bK^{(i)})$ \footnote{Here we slightly abuse the notation: we use the $\odot$ notation on the simulated state to mean that the simulated client side registers are copied to the transcript registers.} outputs both keys in $\bK^{(i)}$.
+This contradicts the claw-free property of $\fNTCF$. \end{enumerate} \end{proof} Now we are ready to formalize a \emph{set-up} that abstracts the property of the output state of the first step of Protocol \ref{prtl:prerspv}.
+In the remaining proofs we could only refer to this set-up instead of applying Theorem \ref{thm:gp} again and again. \begin{setup} We use Setup \ref{setup:1} to denote the set of states that satisfy: \begin{itemize} \item The parties are as described in Section \ref{sec:4.1}. \item The registers are as described in Section \ref{sec:6.1r}. \item The state is efficiently preparable; \item The state is key checkable for each key in $(\bK^{(\switch)},\bK)$; \item The state is strongly-claw-free for each key pair in $(\bK^{(\switch)},\bK)$. \end{itemize} \end{setup}